Unlearning's Blind Spots: Over-Unlearning and Prototypical Relearning Attack: Experiments

-\textbf{Data and Models.}\; All experiments are conducted on the CIFAR10 \cite{cifar10} and CIFAR100 \cite{cifar100} image classification benchmarks.
+\textbf{Data and Models.}\; Main experiments are conducted on the CIFAR-10 and CIFAR-100 image classification benchmarks \cite{cifar10}.
 We train a ResNet-18 \cite{resnet} on each dataset, using the full training split as the retained data \(\mathcal D_r\) plus a forget subset \(\mathcal D_f\).
-Experimental results for other model architectures are provided in the Appendix \ref{app:dif_models}.
 For CIFAR-10, we randomly sample \(\lvert\mathcal C_f\rvert=1\) class as the target of unlearning, whereas for CIFAR-100 we randomly sample \(\lvert\mathcal C_f\rvert=10\) classes.
+In Appendix~\ref{app:dif_data} and \ref{app:transformer}, we further evaluate on a larger-scale classification benchmark (Tiny-ImageNet) and a real-world face recognition dataset (CASIA-WebFace), and also consider a larger Transformer-based backbone.

-\textbf{Baselines and Evaluations.}\; We have tested 9 existing unlearning approaches, with detailed descriptions of each provided in the Appendix \ref{app:baseline}.
-We have reported classification performance on the forget classes—training accuracy \(\operatorname{Acc}_{f}\) and test accuracy \(\operatorname{Acc}_{ft}\) —and likewise on the retained classes—training accuracy \(\operatorname{Acc}_{r}\) and test accuracy \(\operatorname{Acc}_{rt}\).
-We have measured classification performance on the forget classes (\(\operatorname{Acc}_{f},\operatorname{Acc}_{ft}\)) and on the retained classes (\(\operatorname{Acc}_{r},\operatorname{Acc}_{rt}\)).
-To quantify unintended over-unlearning effect, we have computed the proposed over-unlearning metric, i.e., \softou\, with \(\varepsilon=0.03\), using the JS divergence as the divergence measure.
-Specifically, we run the 3-step PGD to generate perturbed samples \(x+\delta\), as aforementioned in Section~\ref{sec:over-unlearning}.
+\textbf{Baselines and Evaluations.}\; We examine 9 unlearning approaches, with detailed descriptions of each provided in the Appendix \ref{app:baseline}.
+We report classification performance on the forget classes—training accuracy \(\operatorname{Acc}_{f}\) and test accuracy \(\operatorname{Acc}_{ft}\) —and likewise on the retained classes—training accuracy \(\operatorname{Acc}_{r}\) and test accuracy \(\operatorname{Acc}_{rt}\).
+To quantify unintended over-unlearning effect, we compute the proposed over-unlearning metric \softou\, with \(\varepsilon=0.03\), using the JS divergence as the divergence measure.
+Specifically, we employ $\ell_\infty$ PGD attack with a random start against the original model, where perturbation budget $\varepsilon=0.03$, step size $\eta=0.01$, and 3 iterations to generate perturbed samples.

-\textbf{Experiment Details of \spt.}\; We applied the 3-step PGD to generate perturbation samples for use with \spt.
-In particular, these perturbations were generated independently of the perturbed samples during the evaluation.
-For Boundary Expand \cite{bu} and Fisher Forgetting \cite{fisher}—both of which do not have an explicit unlearning loss \(\mathcal{L}_{\text{unlearn}}\)-we performed up to \(5\) epochs of fine‐tuning on the unlearned models using \spt\ (\(\lambda_1=0\)).
+\textbf{Experiment Details of \spt.}\; We apply the $\ell_\infty$ PGD attack to generate perturbed samples for use with \spt.
+These perturbations are generated independently of the perturbed samples during the evaluation.
+We configured $\lambda_1=0.7$ and used $\lambda_2=0.1$ and $1$.